 It may be small, but boy is it beautiful!
 At only four miles long and one mile wide, Key West, the island city in the Florida Keys, is home to some of the most picture-perfect beaches in the county.
 The U.S.’s southernmost city is famous for its natural beauty, lively nightlife, and of course, sun and surf.
 Here are the island’s best beaches.

 No, this isn’t the famous Miami party beach, rather Key West’s South Beach got its name for its location at the southernmost end of the island.
 And, quite the contrary to the famous Miami locale, this Key West beach is actually very popular among families due to its calm and shallow waters.
-South Beach is super laid-back and boasts beautiful crystal-clear water.
-A beach café and a few makeshift food stalls are available, however, there are no public restrooms—for emergencies try the bar nearby.
+This super laid-back stretch of sand is technically apart of the Southernmost Beach cafe and boasts beautiful crystal-clear water.
+In addition to cafe, and there are a few makeshift food stalls, however, there are no public restrooms.

 By far the most popular beach on the island, Smathers Beach is the place to go for all-day action.
 Stretching about two miles down Roosevelt Boulevard, Smathers offers visitors all they need for a fun-filled day in the sand.
 Food vendors, watersport rentals, and plenty of beach volleyball are available for those seeking action.
 Parking is free along the boulevard, and restrooms and lounge chair rentals are available as well, and there is no entry fee.